timmyneutron/Pundit-Front-End/README.md

   ```

 ## Other Details
-The backend was supplied by the course instructors at Udacity (and slightly modified by me).
-It's a basic Express server app also hosted on Heroku.
-Source code can be found [here](https://github.com/timmyneutron/Pundit-Back-End).
+The back end is based off of starter code supplied by the instructors at Udacity ([link](https://github.com/timmyneutron/ReactND-Readable-Back-End)).
+It maintains the original endpoints from the starter code, with modifications to integrate a MongoDB database.